 How to tell if milk has spoiled

-Milk in the carton and raw milk purchased from a local farmer typically should last about a week in the fridge before spoiling.
+Milk in the carton can last several weeks and raw milk purchased from a local farmer typically should last about a week in the fridge before spoiling.

 Milk or formula that has been served to your little one in a bottle or sippy cup but has not been finished will spoil quickly and should be thrown out after 2 hours.
 So if you’re cleaning your house and find a half-finished milk bottle that’s been sitting out for who knows how long – the safe bet is always to just throw it out.

 However, we know that milk can be expensive – especially if you buy raw or organic milk – and it can hurt to throw it out!
 After all, there’s a reason for the expression, “don’t cry over spilled milk”!
 Formula and breastmilk also cost parents a lot in both time and money.

 If you aren’t sure your milk has gone bad, there are a few ways to help identify if your milk has spoiled: